All in-person Extension meetings, events and classes are canceled through Friday, May 15.

 What is the Minnesota Bee Atlas?

-Your observations, combined with historical records from the Minnesota Department of Natural Resources and the University of Minnesota Insect Collection, will provide important information on the diversity of species in Minnesota.
-The information we gather on species distribution and diversity will be important to help us track if or how bee populations are changing and how those changes might affect land management decisions.
+Volunteer observations, combined with historical records from the Minnesota Department of Natural Resources and the University of Minnesota Insect Collection, provide important information on which bees live here and where they can be found.

 Using your own nesting blocks

 If you are interested in putting up a bee block in your yard to observe and host cavity-nesting bees, there are many companies offering pre-made bee houses.
 You can also build your own bee house, using the directions in the publication Native Bees, Solitary Bees, and Wild Bees: What are they?

 Although we are limited in the number of larvae we can rear and cannot accept additional blocks, we welcome observations of your backyard bee nests.
 If you see bees using your bee house you can submit pictures the same way you would for “Anecdotal observations” or post them on our Facebook page.
 Even if you don’t see bees going in and out of the nest, you will be able to see if they are using the nest you provided.
 You can share your observations any time you notice something interesting or just at the end of the summer when the bees have finished building their nests.

 Funding for this project was provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).